 - Shipping first name and surname

 When a customer purchases an e-gift card online they will specify which email address the e-gift is sent to plus an optional personalised message, who the e-gift card is from and the date they wish the recipient to receive the e-gift card.

 You will receive a standard online order confirmation about the e-gift card but you will not need to take any action.
 The e-gift will be automatically sent to the recipient on the date specified by the purchaser.
 Please note: Promo codes are invaild when purchasing an e-gift card.

 To setup a gift card please refer to the Gift card section within the Back office help guide.
 Once the gift cards are setup, create a navigation collection named Gift cards then create a navigation item named Gift cards and assign the collection to the navigation item.
 Next, assign that navigation collection to each gift card product.
 All gift cards assigned to the collection will be displayed on your online store under the Gift cards navigation link.

 Promo codes are applied on your online store.
 Multi-use codes can be advertised on your online store whilst single use codes can be emailed directly to an individiual customer.

 By default the promotions list shows all active online promo codes ordered alphabetically by name (A first).
 Check Show inactive to show inactive codes and Show expired to show expired codes.
 Search for a promo code by name or the code itself, the Name, Code, Start date and End date columns are also sortable.
 The list shows the start and end date of each code, how many times the code has been used online and if the code is active.

 Tap Add to add a new promo code.
 Complete the following information:

-- Promotion name - Add the name used to identify the promotion
+- Promo code name - Add the name used to identify the promo code

 - Start and end date - Specify the start and end date in which the promo code is valid.
-If the dates are left blank the promotion will always be valid if the promotion is set to active
+If the dates are left blank the promo code will always be valid if the promo code is set to active

 - Type - Select either fixed amount (£ amount to be deducted off total order) or percentage (% deducted off total order)